 Delayed diagnosis has significant impact on the family of the patient.
 It causes anxiety, frustration and stress, and also worsens symptoms or disease progression.

 About 95% of rare diseases have not one single FDA approved drug treatment.
 The few approved treatments are not available to patients in low and middle income countries like Ghana.
+Recently the FDA in Ghana has adopted a new guideline for the registration on Orphan Drugs in Ghana (click here to download the FDA guideline)

 There is currently no registry for a single rare disease in Ghana, which under reports the current statistics and data.